Skip to content

 5 min read

-Between inflation-linked and fixed price increases, BT customers tend to see their bills go up during their contract.
-Find out what you can do when affected by BT price rises
+BT customers can expect to see their bills go up during their contract.
+Find out what you can do if you're affected by the latest BT price rises.

 How are BT's prices changing?

-BT increase their monthly prices on the 31st of March every year, but the price rise depends on when you've signed up or renewed.
+BT increase their monthly prices on 31 March every year, but the price rise depends on when you've signed up or renewed.

-If you signed up renewed before the 10th of April 2024, you'll get an inflation-linked price increase.
-If you signed up or renewed on or after the 10th of April 2024, you're subject to a fixed price increase.
+If you signed up renewed before 10 April 2024, you'll get an inflation-linked price increase.
+If you signed up or renewed on or after 10 April 2024, you're subject to a fixed price increase.

 Inflation-linked price rises